-- 48. Staff members must be aware of issues related to touching and the ways in which this might be misconstrued.
+- 53. Staff members must be aware of issues related to touching and the ways in which this might be misconstrued.
 This relates particularly to any sensitive areas of the body.
 There are times when it is inevitable and/or appropriate for staff to have physical contact with a pupil/student, for example to make physical corrections, but it is crucial that they do so in an appropriate and professional way.
-Particular care must be taken when making corrections in technique invocational lessons and staff members are reminded about the issues surrounding touching and physicalcontact at the start of each academic year.
-In lessons staff members should remain vigilant and frequently remind pupils of the appropriate code of conduct with regards to physical contact. - 49.
-Staff members must seek the consent of learners before touch is made, must ask pupils and/or students who do not wish to be touchedto let them know and should never touch a pupil and/or student in a way that may be considered indecent.
-Where any uncertainty exists, the relevant staff member should seek guidance from a senior member of staff in their department or School. - 50.
-One-to-one discussions with pupils and students should only take place in rooms that are openly visible and unlocked to other members of staff.
-Peripatetic music lessons, which occur in close one-to-one teaching environments, must be openly visible to other staff members. - 51.
+Particular care must be taken when making corrections in technique in vocational lessons and staff members are reminded about the issues of touching and physical contacts at the start of each academic year. - 54.
+Staff members must ensure that any manual/physical support required should be provided openly and in line with the Staff Code of Conduct.
+Staff members must seek the consent of learners before touch is made, must ask pupils and/or students who do not wish to be touched to let them know and should never touch a pupil and/or student in a way that may be considered indecent.
+Where any uncertainty exists, the relevant staff member should seek guidance from a senior member of staff in their department or School. - 55.
+One-to-one discussions with pupils and students should only take place in rooms that are openly visible to other members of staff.
+In peripatetic music lessons which occur in close one-to-one teaching environments must be openly visible to other staff members. - 56.
 Staff members may legitimately physically intervene to maintain a pupil's and/or student's safety or prevent a pupil or student from committing a criminal offence, injuring themselves or others, or causing damage to property.
 Following such an intervention, a critical incident form should be completed.
-Staff members should refer to the DSSF Behaviour, Rewards and Sanctions Policy for more information on the use of reasonable force.
+Staff members should refer to the Behaviour, Rewards and Sanctions Policy for more information on the use of reasonable force.

 iii.
-Managing Reports see Appendix 6
+Managing Reports